the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-containers.md

 (without requiring root access!).

 Singularity can be used to run Docker images or extend them by building new images based on docker containers as base layer.
-For instance, we could use singularity to spin up a vanilla ubuntu container and getting a shell in it using the ubuntu docker image via
+For instance, we could use singularity to spin up a vanilla Ubuntu container and getting a shell in it using the Ubuntu docker image via

 ```
 singularity shell docker://ubuntu